 In September 2017, after several months of some vigorous debate among many MMTers over the contentious phrase and that deadly innocent MMT misinterpretation ‘Taxes Don’t Fund Spending’, we started the ‘Pure MMT for the 100%’ page on Facebook.
 What began on this new page as a thread of comments—as suggestions—for the MMT community to ‘go beyond the memes’ and improve on (read: correct) some of the facts/math/data MMTers were using, became a post called ‘Seven Deadly Innocent Misinterpretations.’
 We assumed that MMTers would get the joke that the title was a tongue-in-cheek reference to Warren Mosler’s classic book 7DIF and that we were simply trying to help the MMT community from getting their ‘descriptions’ (read: their econ) wrong.

 However, it was Pure MMT for the 100% that wasn’t getting the joke.
 More specifically, it was WE who were making a deadly innocent misinterpretation—that MMT was (still) the description and not the prescription.
-Unbeknownst to us, Mr. Mosler and his fellow academic MMT ‘scholars’—now also with political aspirations—were taking MMT out for an ideological spin and started throwing the ‘descriptions’ (the facts/math/data) out the window because ‘prescriptions’ (stories/feelings/narratives) get more votes.
+Unbeknownst to us, Mr. Mosler and his fellow academic MMT ‘scholars’—now also with political aspirations—were taking MMT out for an ideological spin and started throwing the ‘descriptions’ (the facts/math/data) out the window because they decided to wager that ‘prescriptions’ (stories/feelings/narratives) would get more eyeballs (more votes).
 You could even pinpoint the exact moment when MMT was no longer ‘the description not the prescription.’
 That would soon officially happen when Professor Bill Mitchell, in a post called ‘Critics of the Job Guarantee Miss The Mark Badly Again’ wrote that “I note that various social media discussions still don’t quite grasp the idea that the Job Guarantee is a specific and intrinsic element of Modern Monetary Theory rather than a policy choice that might reflect progressive Left values.”

 On multiple occasions (including in his final speech at the September 2017 MMT Conference), Mr. Mosler tried to discourage the MMT community from regurgitating ‘taxes don’t fund spending’, but those efforts merely foreshadowed a losing cause.
 Just as he did then, Mr. Mosler would later (during a Bloomberg TV interview and follow-up Tweets) push back against the notion that the Job Guarantee—actually his very own policy proposal mentioned in the ‘prescription’ section of his book 7DIF—as being the ‘description’; however, just like those previous attempts to talk sense into MMTers, it wouldn’t matter.
 It was too late.
 Modern Monetary Theory used to be ‘the description not the prescription’, has since been reshuffled, and the new deal is a political ‘prescription’ MMT that pushes policy—under the guise of promoting pure ‘description’ MMT.